lovell/sharp/docs/api-operation.md

 or auto-orient based on the EXIF `Orientation` tag.

 If an angle is provided, it is converted to a valid positive degree rotation.
-For example, `-450` will produce a 270deg rotation.
+For example, `-450` will produce a 270 degree rotation.

 When rotating by an angle other than a multiple of 90, the background colour can be provided with the `background` option.